 - Instant insights into sales, products, and customers;

 The powerful analytical functionality – Synder Insights – allows for instantly tracking your business performance, including sales, products, and customer behavior, enabling you to make more informed decisions based on accurate numbers.
-The reporting within Synder allows you to have all the necessary information for business budgeting automatically, taking a big chunk of manual work off your plate.
+The reporting within Synder gives you all the necessary information for budgeting automatically, taking a big chunk of manual work off your plate.

-Should you believe Synder can be the right solution for your business, feel free to schedule a demo with the Synder support team to see how it works and ask your questions.
-You can also just sign up for a free trial to explore Synder and make your decision.
+If you run an e-commerce or SaaS business (or are an accounting or bookkeeping professional working with those businesses) feel free to book office hours with the Synder support team to see how it works and ask your questions.
+You can also sign up for a free trial to explore the full range of Synder’s features.

-QuickBooks is the number one accounting software that helps small businesses with covering their accounting needs.
-The solution helps to create and send custom invoices, sales receipts, or estimations in two clicks.
+QuickBooks is a robust accounting software that helps small businesses cover their accounting needs.
+The solution helps create and send custom invoices, sales receipts, or estimations in two clicks.
 Besides, QuickBooks can track income and expenses, and you can even take photos of receipts and save them in the QuickBooks Online mobile app.